 This tractor is equipped with a safety interlock system for the protection of the operator.
 Before each use, check the safety interlock system for proper operation.
 If the interlock system should ever malfunction, do not operate the tractor.
-Contact an authorized Toro service dealer.
+Contact a Toro service dealer.

-- The safety interlock system prevents the engine from cranking or starting unless the parking brake is engaged (or the brake pedal fully pressed), and the PTO (Blade Engage) lever is in the disengaged (OFF) position.
-To check for proper operation, move the PTO (Blade Engage) lever into the engaged (ON) position and release the parking brake (or remove your foot from the brake pedal).
-Rotate the ignition key into the START position.
-The Brake light and the PTO light on the systems indicator monitor should illuminate, indicating each control is not in the proper position, and attempts to start the tractor's engine should fail. - The engine will automatically shut off if the operator leaves the seat before engaging the parking brake.
+- The safety interlock system prevents the engine from cranking or starting unless the parking brake is engaged, and the PTO (Blade Engage) knob is in the disengaged (OFF) position.
+To check for proper operation, move the PTO (Blade Engage) knob into the engaged (ON) position and release the parking brake.
+Attempts to start the tractor's engine should fail. - The engine will automatically shut off if the operator leaves the seat before engaging the parking brake.
 To check for proper operation, start the tractor's engine, release the parking brake and momentarily raise yourself from the seat.
-The engine should stall. - The engine will automatically shut off if the operator leaves the tractor's seat with the PTO (Blade Engage) lever in the engaged (ON) position, regardless of whether the parking brake is engaged.
-To check for proper operation, start the tractor's engine, move the PTO (Blade Engage) lever in the engaged (ON) position and momentarily raise yourself from the seat.
-The engine should stall. - With the ignition key in the NORMAL MOWING position, the engine will automatically shut off if the PTO (Blade Engage) lever is moved into the engaged (ON) position with the drive pedal in position for Reverse travel.
-To check for proper operation, start the tractor's engine with the ignition key in the NORMAL MOWING position, move the PTO (Blade Engage) lever in the engaged (ON) position, and engage the drive pedal for reverse travel.
-The engine should stall.
+The engine should stall. - The engine will automatically shut off if the operator leaves the tractor's seat with the PTO (Blade Engage) knob in the engaged (ON) position, regardless of whether the parking brake is engaged.
+To check for proper operation, start the tractor's engine, move the PTO (Blade Engage) knob in the engaged (ON) position and momentarily raise yourself from the seat.
+The engine should stall. - With the ignition key in the NORMAL MOWING position, the PTO clutch will automatically shut off if the PTO (Blade Engage) knob is moved into the engaged (ON) position with the shift lever in Reverse and the drive pedal depressed.
+To check for proper operation, start the tractor's engine with the ignition key in the NORMAL MOWING position, move the PTO (Blade Engage) knob in the engaged (ON) position, place the shift lever into REVERSE and depress the drive pedal.
+The cutting deck should disengage.